yoe/fosdemvideo/README.md

  * 1 twinpact
  * audio, appearantly done by ULB

 open questions / random stati
 ----
-* tripods ordered?
+* how many cameras with tripods ordered? any backups?
-  - Cameras all come with tripods
+ * do they come with firewire cables?
-* backup laptops ordered? /me suggests 2 at least, so we can cope with 5% failures..
-  - I've ordered 45 laptops now.
+* 45 laptops ordered. hopefully with firewire... small or big firewire?
 * wheezy + which dvswitch version?
   - debconf + bugfix for manual fade state machine failure?
-* 50 patch cables have been ordered
+  - which version / branch is that?
 * we need 100 power sockets for setup, status?
 * we need room cheat sheets, best written in asciidoca
  * include: if speakers insist not to be recorded, dont